ufal/histalign/Scripts/README.md

 alignment script for three alignment algorithms, the script to load the JSON, and a script to calculate the Alignment Error Rate (AER) between two JSON alignment files for the same text.

+All scripts are intended to be used together with TEITOK, which provides an easy graphical interface to correct the automatic alignment before loading the alignment into the XML files.

 ## hunalign.py

 The script `hunalign.py` is a python wrapper for the hunalign command-line interface (which is hence expected